 By Kyle Stephens

-KYLE STEPHENS in an emergency vehicle driver for the Baltimore City (MD) Fire Department and assistant chief for Ashburn (VA) Volunteer Fire and Rescue.
-He is also an instructor for Traditions Training LLC (http://traditionstraining.com/).
+Kyle Stephens is an emergency vehicle driver for the Baltimore City (MD) Fire Department, an assistant chief for Ashburn (VA) Volunteer Fire and Rescue, and an instructor for Traditions Training, LLC.